Getting to know you.

 Elaine completed medical school at Tulane University in New Orleans where she had the privilege of learning how to care for patients at Charity Hospital.
 She then moved to Seattle for residency at Swedish Cherry Hill.
 She has worked as a family physician in the local community for over 20 years, and has been teaching residents part time since 2007.
 She loves that her profession allows her to be continually learning and that every day is different.

-Maura Carroll, NP
+Maura Carroll, DNP, ARNP

 IMG_5949_db8ba3.jpg